 “The site of Chocolá is extremely important for the study of the rise and development of civilization in southern Mesoamerica.
 This book represents the first systematic description and analysis of this center and is a significant contribution to Mesoamerican archaeology.”—Takeshi Inomata, coeditor of Mesoamerican Plazas: Arenas of Community and Power

-In their fieldwork at the site, Kaplan and Paredes Umaña discovered an extraordinarily sophisticated underground water-control system.
-They also discovered cacao residues in ceramic vessels.
-Based on these and other findings, the authors believe that cacao was consumed and grown intensively at Chocolá and that the city was the center of a large cacao trade.
-They contend that the city's wealth and power were built on its abundant supply of water and its command of cacao, which was significant not just to cuisine and trade but also to Maya ideology and cosmology.
-Moreover, Kaplan and Paredes Umaña detail the ancient city's ceramics and add over thirty stone sculptures to the site's inventory.
-Because the southern Maya region was likely the origin of Maya hieroglyphic writing and the Long Count calendar, scholars have long suspected the area to be important.
-This pioneering field research at Chocolá helps explain how and why the region played a leading role in the rise of the Maya civilization.
+In their research at the site, Kaplan and Paredes Umaña discovered a large and extraordinarily sophisticated underground water-control system.
+They also found evidence to support their theory that surplus cacao cultivation for trade underlay the city's burgeoning complexity.
+They contend that the city's wealth and power were built on its abundant supply of water and its arboriculture of cacao, a food which was significant not just in cuisine and trade but also was central in Classic Maya ideology and cosmology.

+In addition, Kaplan and Paredes Umaña provide the first description and chronology of the ancient city's ceramics and add over thirty stone sculptures to the site's inventory.
+Because the Southern Maya Region was likely the place of origin of Maya hieroglyphic writing as well as the extraordinary Maya Long Count calendar, scholars have long suspected the area to be critically important in ancient Maya history and process.
+Beyond confirming Chocolá to be one of the major early Maya polities, this pioneering work also helps explain how and why the region in which it developed may have played an essential role in the rise of the Maya civilization.